NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 ## Refrigeration
 The refrigeration system interface can be accessed by selecting refrigeration from the drop down menu.

-To add a refrigeration system select one from the library and add drag it to the drop zone.
+To add a refrigeration system, select one from the library and drag it to the drop zone.

 Click on the zoom button by the name of the refrigeration system to go to a view of that system, add components from the library.